Search

 From the Consumer’s End?

-So if your solar system generates 9000 kWh one year, you have 9 SRECs to sell for that year.
-And again, these payments are in addition to the direct savings you reap from actually using the electricity you produce.
+For example, if your solar system generates 9000 kWh one year, you have 9 SRECs to sell for that year.
+As a reminder, these payments are in addition to the direct savings you reap from actually using the electricity you produce.

-As the solar system owner you will sign the actual contract for your SRECs with our chosen Approved Vendor, who we have been successfully working with for several years.
+As the solar system owner you will sign the actual contract for your SRECs with StraightUp Solar REC Solutions, which is an Approved Vendor with the Illinois Shines Program.
 The contract will specify the maximum number of SRECs that the IPA is obligated to buy, and the exact price per SREC.
 The IPA pays the Approved Vendor for the SREC delivery.
 The Approved Vendor in turn distributes payments to their contracted solar owners.

 A few other notable aspects of SREC programming: While the SREC sale is a purely paper transaction, there are safeguards in place to prevent individuals from selling the same SRECs to more than one party.
 Once a homeowner sells their SRECs, technically speaking the correct way to publicly describe their contribution to the larger community is that the homeowner is ‘producing green energy on behalf of the State of Illinois.’